nodejs/node-addon-api/README.md

 # **Node.js API (N-API) Package**

 This package contains **header-only C++ wrapper classes** for the **ABI-stable Node.js API** also known as **N-API**, providing C++ object model and exception handling semantics with low overhead.
-It guarantees backward compatibility with use with older versions of Node.js that do not have N-API built-in.
+It guarantees backward compatibility when used with older versions of Node.js that do not have N-API built-in.

-Node.js API guarentees the **API** and **ABI** compatibility across different version of Node.js.
-So if you switch to a different version of Node.js you must not reinstall and maybe recompile the Addon.

-N-API is an API for building native Addons.
-It is independent from the underlying JavaScript runtime (ex V8) and is maintained as part of Node.js itself.
-This API will be Application Binary Interface (ABI) stable across versions of Node.js.
-It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.
+N-API is an API for building native addons.
+It is independent from the underlying JavaScript runtime (e.g. V8 or ChakraCore) and is maintained as part of Node.js itself.
+This API will be Application Binary Interface (ABI) stable across versions and flavors of Node.js.
+It is intended to insulate native addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.
+N-API guarantees the **API** and **ABI** compatibility across different versions of Node.js.
+So if you switched to a different version of Node.js, you would not need to reinstall or recompile the native addon.

 APIs exposed by N-API are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map to ideas specified in the